mdupont315/restfulapi-chat-django/README.md

-# Django Real-Time Chat API
+# RESTful API with Django for Chat

 ## Description
 A high-performance, secure, and scalable real-time chat API built with Django.
 This API allows developers to easily build chat applications that can handle large amounts of messages and users.